tnordquist/recursion-1/docs/index.md

 \end{aligned}
 $$

-Imagine that each set of parentheses, on the right side of the equals signs, represents execution of a computational method for evaluating the factorial function.
-In order to compute $5!$, we take the product of $5$ and $4!$.
+Imagine that each set of parentheses represents execution of a computational method for evaluating the factorial function.
+In order to compute $5!$, we multiply $5$ and $4!$.
 But in order to compute that, we need to compute $4!$; this adds an inner set of parentheses in the second line.
 In the third line, we see another set of parentheses, in which we will compute $3!$ (in order to compute $4!$), and so on.

 When we get to an expression that includes $0!$, we don't need to break that term down any further, since our definition tells us that $0! = 1$.
 (This is a _stopping condition._) From that point, we can start completing the computations that are pending: in each of the last 5 lines, we're replacing a set of parentheses with the result obtained by computing the product inside those parentheses; we can think of this operation as completing execution of one of our factorial computations.